 Skip to main content

-The most common way to select something from the database is by using the at-operator.
+The most common way to select a record from the database is by using the @ at-operator.

 FROM CARDINALITY WHERE WHAT TAIL